 Vitamin B12, or cobalamin, is a vitamin that helps you break down food for energy.
 Your body uses it to form red blood cells and DNA.
 You also need it for proper neurological function and to make SAMe, a compound your body needs to make genetic material, proteins, hormones, and fats.
 Vitamin B12 is found in clams, liver, fortified cereal, fish, meat, dairy products, and eggs.
 A vitamin B12 deficiency may lead to fatigue, weakness, constipation, weight loss, loss of appetite, and neurological trouble including depression, memory problems, confusion, dementia, difficulty with balance, and numbness and tingling in the hands and feet.
 People at risk for B12 deficiency include those with gastrointestinal disorders that affect nutrient absorption (celiac disease, pernicious anemia, atrophic gastritis), vegetarians, and pregnant women or those who are lactating who are vegetarians.
 Their infants may suffer from B12 deficiency as well.
 People in these groups should take a vitamin B12 supplement.

 Vitamin C (also termed ascorbic acid) is an antioxidant vitamin that your body needs to maintain healthy bones, skin, and muscles.
 Good food sources of vitamin C include lemons, papaya, strawberries, orange juice, kiwi, bell peppers, cantaloupe, broccoli, and other types of fruits and veggies.
 Most people easily get enough vitamin C in their daily diets.
 Contrary to popular belief, vitamin C does not prevent colds, but it may help shorten the duration of the common cold if you take a supplement regularly.
 Vitamin C is a water-soluble vitamin so you need to eat vitamin C rich foods regularly or take a supplement to make sure you always maintain adequate levels.
 A deficiency of vitamin C was a cause of scurvy (swollen, bleeding gums, loose teeth and poor wound healing) in sailors and others who had diet lacking in fresh citrus fruits and vegetables.
+Although claims of vitamin C in high doses effectively treats coronavirus COVID-19, there is no science to back up this assertion.

 Calcium is a critical mineral that helps make up your teeth and bones.
 It is also necessary for muscle contractions, including the proper functioning of the heart.
 Good food sources of calcium include milk, yogurt, and cheese.
 Broccoli and green leafy vegetables like kale also have calcium.
 Sardines and salmon with bones supply calcium.
 So do calcium-fortified orange juice and cereal.
 Daily calcium requirements differ due to your age and gender.
 Some groups of people are at risk for having inadequate calcium levels.
 Postmenopausal women, vegans, vegetarians, and women who do not have their periods due to anorexia or excessive athleticism may have inadequate calcium levels.
 Ask your doctor if you should take a calcium supplement.
 If you take any medications, ask your doctor or pharmacist whether or not calcium supplements interact with anything you are taking.